rskanchi/EigenSpace/docs/UnderstandingPCA.md

 ## PCA summary

+- PCA reduces dimensionality: Summarizes thousands of genes into a few principal components that explain most of the variation. - Example:
-- PCA reduces dimensionality: From 6 genes to 2 PCs that capture most variation
-  - Example: PC1 is the best summary of example data because captures the direction of maximum variance
+  From 6 genes to 2 PCs that capture most variation.
+PC1 represents the direction of maximum variance and strongest overall pattern in the data.
-- Variance explained matters: If PC1 and PC2 explain 90%+ of variance,
+- Variance explained matters: If PC1 and PC2 explain \>90% of the total
-  you can safely visualize your data in 2D
+  variance, a 2D visualization captures most of the structure in data.
-- Loadings show gene importance: Large loadings indicate which genes drive the patterns
+- Loadings show gene influence: Large loadings indicate which genes contribute most to each component, revealing the drivers of the observed patterns.
-- PCA is unsupervised: Without using healthy and cancer labels PCA computations find the separation.
+- PCA is unsupervised: Without using labels (healthy and cancer) the structure or patterns in the data can be detected,
+- Interpretability: By projecting genes into eigenspace, PCA summarizes complex patterns but loses direct gene-level biological meaning.
+  However, the loadings matrix still provides insight into each gene’s contribution to the principal components.

-## Clinical Relevance
+## Clinical relevance

-PCA can help - identify subtypes of a disease
+PCA translates high-dimensional data into interpretable clinical patterns.

+- Identify disease subtypes: Unsupervised clustering in eigenspace can reveal hidden biological groups.
-- find outliers that is, samples that don’t fit expected patterns.
-These could be due to tissue contamination or rare variants
+- Find outliers: Samples that don’t fit expected patterns might indicate tissue mix-ups, contamination, or rare variants.
-- identify bath effects and further adjust for them; and visualize before/after adjustment
+- Detect batch effects: Visualize unwanted technical variation and confirm its correction before/after adjustment.
-- with biomarker discovery such as genes with high loadings on clinically relevant PCs
+- Guide biomarker discovery: Genes with strong loadings on clinically relevant PCs often point to key molecular players.